jonaskuske/favicon-mode-switcher/README.md

 &nbsp;

-The module exports a single function as default export.
-If loaded through a CDN, this function will be exposed on `window.faviconModeSwitcher.default`.
+The module exports a single function as **default export**.
+If loaded through a CDN, this function will be exposed on **`window.faviconModeSwitcher.default`**.
 It has the following type signature:

 ```ts
 function faviconModeSwitcher(IconConfig | IconConfig[]): DestroyFn
 ```

 It takes either an configuration object for a single icon to be updated, or an Array containing multiple config objects if you want to update many icons.
 The configuration object looks like this:

 ```ts
 type IconConfig = {